scalacenter/bloop/docs/server.md

 **Synopsis**: `bloop [FLAGS...] server [JVM_OPTS...]
 NAILGUN_PORT`

 * `NAILGUN_PORT` must be a free TCP port.
-For now, only ports in the localhost is supported.
+For now, only ports on localhost are supported.
 * `JVM_OPTS` must be valid JVM arguments prefixed with `-J`, used to pass in temporary jvm options to the server.
 For a permanent solution, add the options to [`$HOME/.bloop/bloop.json`](#custom-java-options).

 #### Flags

 <dl>